 Contact an Experienced Lawyer Who Handles Nursing Home Abuse Claims in PA and NJ

 Hopefully, the DoH will effectively implement at least some of the numerous recommendations featured in the audit.
-While it is comforting to know that regulation of nursing homes has gotten more rigorous over the past several years — a trend which will hopefully continue — these improvements do not change the fact that abuse and neglect still bring harm to innocent seniors every day.
+While it is comforting to know that regulation of nursing homes has gotten more rigorous over the past several years — a trend which will hopefully continue — these improvements do not change the fact that abuse and neglect still bring harm to innocent seniors every day, leaving their families need of PA nursing home lawyers.

-If you suspect that your mother, father, or grandparent is being abused or neglected in any way, you should talk to an attorney immediately.
+If you suspect that your mother, father, or grandparent is being abused or neglected in any way, you should talk to nursing home lawyer in Philadelphia, PA from a reputable PA nursing home law firm immediately.
 Compensation may be available to your loved one, and, more importantly, their safety may be in jeopardy.
 An experienced nursing home abuse lawyer can help get your family member into a safe environment while aggressively pursuing injury compensation on his or her behalf.

-To set up a free legal consultation about your parent or grandparent’s nursing home accident claim, call the Wieand Law Firm, LLC at (800) 481-5206.
-Attorney Brent Wieand handles a wide array of common violations in elder care facilities, including nursing home falls, bedsores from neglect, and pelvic fractures.
+To set up a free legal consultation about your parent or grandparent’s nursing home accident claim, call the Wieand Law Firm, LLC at (888) 789-3161.
+Nursing home abuse lawyer in Philadelphia, PA Brent Wieand handles a wide array of common violations in elder care facilities, including nursing home falls, bedsores from neglect, and pelvic fractures.

 *Disclaimer: This article is for informational purposes and is not legal advice.
 The Wieand Law Firm, LLC is based in Philadelphia, PA, and proud to serve clients throughout Pennsylvania and New Jersey.*